-The Company modified the loyalty program in 2022.
-The modified loyalty program has a calculated standalone selling price that ranges between \$0.031 and \$0.061 per loyalty point.
+The Company has a calculated standalone selling price that ranges between 0.03^1 and 0.06^1 per loyalty point.
 Upon redemption, the loyalty program obligation is relieved, and the offset is recorded as revenue.
 The Company estimates that 20% of points will not be redeemed (breakage) prior to their six-month expiration dates.
 The Company continues to evaluate breakage and redemption values to determine the standalone selling price.

 As of December 31, 2023, there were approximately 110,000,0001 points outstanding with an approximate value of \$5,781.
-As of March 31, 2024, there were approximately 114,000,0001 points outstanding with an approximate value of \$6,015.
+As of June 30, 2024, there were approximately 83,000,0001 points outstanding with an approximate value of \$4,250.
+During the three months ended June 30, 2024, the Florida market transitioned to a new loyalty rewards program.
+The points associated with the prior rewards program were transitioned to store credits which approximated the value attributable to the respective outstanding loyalty points.
 Such balances are included in accrued liabilities on the Company's Condensed Consolidated Balance Sheets.